pryv/dev-site/source/roadmap.md

 Discover how to easily create a form and collect data with Pryv.io in our [tutorial video](https://www.youtube.com/watch?v=SN11LSxL8q4).
 The web app is available in our [Github repositery](https://github.com/pryv/app-web-examples/tree/master/collect-survey-data) to help you implement your own.

-## 08.06.2020 - Pryv.io gets Open Source
+## 08.06.2020 - Pryv.io goes Open Source

-Pryv SA releases an [Open-Source Solution](https://support.pryv.com/hc/en-us/articles/360015327139-Pryv-io-gets-Open-Source) for Personal Data & Privacy Management.
+Pryv releases an [Open-Source Solution](https://support.pryv.com/hc/en-us/articles/360015327139-Pryv-io-gets-Open-Source) for Personal Data & Privacy Management.

 ## 17.01.2020 - Pryv.io integration with Postman